hitoshi-watase/sercrod/docs/reference/directives/into.md

      - For non-GET requests or file uploads, it stores the body into `$upload`.
      - If `*into` is present, it stores the same value into `data[into]` and remembers that key for later clearing.
   6. It dispatches custom events to signal start, success, or error.
-  7. Nablla continues its normal update cycle.
+  7. Sercrod continues its normal update cycle.
 At the finalize step, `$download`, `$upload`, and any remembered `*into` keys are reset to `null`.

 - With `*upload`:

-  1. Nablla normalizes upload options from an expression and element attributes.
+  1. Sercrod normalizes upload options from an expression and element attributes.
   2. It creates or reuses a hidden `<input type="file">` for the clickable element.
   3. It reads `*into` / `n-into` from the upload context element and stores this value on the hidden input.
   4. When the user selects files and the upload completes, the server response body is stored into: